 Our child care curriculum follows The Early Years Learning Framework (EYLF) which is a component of the Australian Government’s National Quality Framework (NQF).
 The EYLF describes key concepts and strategies that define children’s lives through belonging, being and becoming.

 Children learn and practice language and communication skills, early literacy, physical literacy and numeracy skills, memory, and social and emotional skills, including building friendships.
 In addition, our program focuses on art, music and sustainability topics as well as nature play and environmental appreciation activities.

 Goal setting and feedback with parents is also a fundamental part of the child care curriculum at the Y. We discuss your child’s needs during the enrolment process and create learning goals to achieve these.
 We then provide you with regular feedback and insights on these areas that can also be incorporated into home life.

 Our child care philosophy

 At the Y we take a holistic approach to supporting your child’s development.
 We are committed to developing ‘the whole child’, which includes their social and emotional learning, as well as their physical, personal and cognitive skills.

 Our purpose is to enhance the life of your child so that they can reach their full potential.
 We aim to achieve this by creating a safe, healthy, nurturing environment which empowers children to become active learners and thinkers who explore their interests and challenges.

 Above all, child safety is our highest priority at the Y. We ensure that child-safe and COVID Safe practices are embedded into every action and process at our early learning centres.

 As a not-for-profit organisation, inclusive community and relationship building is also at the heart of everything we do at the Y. We foster creating meaningful relationships and experiences with our children, families and educators.
-Learn more about YMCA early learning.
+Learn more about our early learning centres.

 Child care fees